Developer Guide

 -

-names for display purposes.- These are just
+PersoncontainsHashSet<String>containingSuperGroupandSubGroupnames for display purposes.- These are just

-objects, and are not actual references toGroup
+Stringobjects, and are not actual references toGroupobjects.

 - These are just